minealtinli/minealtinli.github.io/_projects/1_project.md

 related_publications: false
 ---

-Both insect-specific viruses (ISVs) and arboviruses can persist and sometimes coexist in mosquito cells.
-While arboviruses are known for their ability to infect and be transmitted by mosquitoes, ISVs remain restricted to insect hosts.
-In some cases ISVs can interfere or facilitate the arbovirus infections, however why this happens and what are the interaction mechanisms are unknown.
+Both insect-specific viruses (ISVs) and arthropod-borne viruses (arboviruses) can  persist and sometimes coexist—in mosquito cells.
+While arboviruses are transmitted to vertebrates, ISVs remain restricted to insects.
+This fundamental difference raises key questions: Does their divergence lie in how they interact with the mosquito immune system?
+ISVs have been shown to interfere with or even facilitate arbovirus infections, but the mechanisms behind these interactions remain unclear.
+Understanding these processes could shed light on virus persistence, competition, and transmission within mosquito hosts.

-To better understand these dynamics, my research investigates:
+To better understand virus–virus and virus–host dynamics at the cellular level, my research focuses on:

-- How ISVs establish long-term infections and persist in mosquito cells over time.
+- How ISVs and arboviruses establish long-term infections and persist in mosquito cells, and how immune responses regulate their maintenance
-- The mechanisms of virus-virus interactions, including how ISVs influence arboviruses through interference, or facilitation.
+- How virus–virus interactions unfold during co-infection, and how immune pathways modulate interference or facilitation between ISVs and arboviruses.
-- Exploring the role of RNA interference (RNAi) in shaping these interactions.
+- How antiviral responses operate during co-infection, focusing on how mosquito immunity modulates the interaction between ISVs and arboviruses, potentially altering replication dynamics and outcomes.